logicalclocks/hopsworks/docs/compute/jobs.md

 ### Alerts

 You can attach Hopsworks alerts on a per-job basis if you want to receive notifications for job-specific events.
 Firstly, a Hopsworks administrator needs to setup alert channels from the `Cluster settings` page.
-Currently supposrted channels are
+Currently supported channels are
 - email
 - slack
 - pagerduty